 5.1 Fibre Content

-When determined in accordance with IS XXXX [Doc: CED 54 (18904)], the fibre content (mass fraction) of the GFRP bar shall not be less than 75 percent.
+When determined in accordance with IS 18255, the fibre content (mass fraction) of the GFRP bar shall not be less than 75 percent.
 The fibres in the bars should be as straight as possible.

 5.2 Glass Transition Temperature

-The glass transition temperature, Tg, shall be measured on a suitable piece cut from the as-produced bar using the differential scanning calorimetry (DSC) method, as given in IS XXXX [Doc: CED 54 (18904)].
+The glass transition temperature, Tg, shall be measured on a suitable piece cut from the as-produced bar using the differential scanning calorimetry (DSC) method, as given in IS 18255.
 The glass transition temperature of the cured resin so determined shall not be less than 100 °C (see Note).

 NOTE — This temperature does not represent the maximum permitted service temperature and is intended for purchaser’s quality assurance only.
 This standard does not currently designate maximum service temperatures of GFRP bars.
 Individual manufacturers should be consulted to determine the appropriate maximum service temperature for each product.